subvisual/subvisual.com/src/posts/2017-03-15-stress-and-recovery-cycle/index.md

 ---
+highlight: false
-path: /127-stress-and-recovery-cycle/
+path: 127-stress-and-recovery-cycle
-title: "Stress and Recovery Cycle"
+title: Stress and Recovery Cycle
+categories:
+  - inside-subvisual
 author: roberto-machado
 date: 2017-03-15
 cover: cover.jpg
+intro: This is the second time that I write this text.
+Naively I deleted the first version, leaving no chance of recovery, which caused me deep frustration.
+Instead of panicking about this, I took a walk, and a series of deep breaths and here I am writing the second version.
 tags:
   - general
-intro: "This is the second time that I write this text.
-Naively I deleted the first version, leaving no chance of recovery, which caused me deep frustration.
-Instead of panicking about this, I took a walk, and a series of deep breaths and here I am writing the second version."
 ---

 This is the second time that I write this text.
 Naively I deleted the first version, leaving no chance of recovery, which caused me deep frustration.
 Instead of panicking about this, I took a walk, and a series of deep breaths and here I am writing the second version.